Terrastories/terrastories/README.md

 ### How To Contribute To Terrastories

 **Step 1: Learn a little about the app**
 One of our core contributors @mirandawang wrote a really nice [outline of the app](https://docs.google.com/document/d/1azfvU7tXLv2EHGrc3Hs5SPmB32MkyYuhXTB4JjymlV4/edit).
 Unless you are working on something related to Docker containers or to map cartography then you will benefit from taking a couple minutes to get acquainted with the app.
+You can also check out our [roadmap](https://github.com/Terrastories/terrastories/wiki/Terrastories-Roadmap) to see where things are going with Terrastories development.

 **Step 2: Find an issue to work on**
 Please find an [issue](https://github.com/Terrastories/terrastories/issues) that you would like to take on and comment to assign yourself if no one else has done so already.
 All issues with the label `status: help wanted` are up for grabs!
 We will add the `status: claimed` label to the issue to mark it as assigned to you.
 Also, feel free to ask questions in the issues, and we will get back to you ASAP!